Healey’s emergency preamble on new gun legislation sparks conversation

 When asked if ghost guns and 3D guns are a problem in the state, Sudre said no. The people who create ghost guns will still find a way to obtain a gun, Sudre said.
 He compared it to illegal drugs that are still accessible to people; a criminal will find access to a gun just the same way.

 Cody Jacobs, a lecturer at the Lawyering Program at BU’s School of Law, said what gun rights activists will do to try and overturn the legislation: file lawsuits based on the Second Amendment and gather signatures to get a measure on the 2026 ballot to repeal it.
-Jacobs told said that he thinks both are not likely to succeed.
+Jacobs told BUNS that he thinks both are not likely to succeed.

 “I think [gun rights activists] are going to have a real uphill battle,” Jacobs said about their likelihood of successfully repealing the law or part of it.